Do you want to find success with email marketing?

 - For the fine art photographer: tips on how to choose the right size and type of artwork for particular types of rooms

-You can mention that you’ll be providing additional value to your list members in the future, but up front you want to give them something quick and valuable that help with their immediate photography needs.
-For example, on this site I offer a free report with eight things you can do today to improve your photography website.
+You can mention that you’ll be providing additional value to your list members in the future, but you want to give them something up front that’s quick and valuable that help with their immediate photography needs.
+For example, on this site I offer a free report with eight things you can do today to improve your photography website, and on the launch page for my book on artificial intelligence and photography I offer a free chapter of the book.

 - As you get new clients, add them to your list (either ask permission or include this as part of your contract)